nibags/apparmor-profiles/README.md

 * VLC

-These are designed to work on KDE Plasma 5, so most profiles have not been tested in other desktop environments.
+These are designed to work on KDE Plasma 5.
 All profiles have been tested on Ubuntu 16.04 & KDE Plasma 5.9.
-The VLC and Telegram profiles were also tested in GNOME 3.
+The VLC, Telegram and Thunderbird profiles were also tested in GNOME 3.

 If you use Ubuntu, please install the packages `apparmor-utils` & `apparmor-profiles`.